Ecampus/tes-xapi/attendance-recipe.markdown

 ## Simple Attendance

-> **TODO** based on NOTE from Andrew: Do we need opening and closing in a bare minimum version.
-It'd be nice for systems that don't do detailed tracking to be able to say in 1 statement that Joe, Bob and Sue had a meeting lasting 1 hour covering X topic.
+> **TODO** based on **NOTE from Andrew**: "Do we need opening and closing in a bare minimum version.
+It'd be nice for systems that don't do detailed tracking to be able to say in 1 statement that Joe, Bob and Sue had a meeting lasting 1 hour covering X topic."
+Have to add minutes below.

 You might just want to record something like this: